EvanForsythe/ERCnet/README.md

 **GTST_reconciliation steps:**

+- Files ending in `.txt.dlcpar.locus.recon` are added to the `DLC_par/` folder (created at the end of Phylogenomics.py).

+**ERC_analyses steps:**

 - `BL_results/`: contains the branch lengths that were measured from the BL_trees/ trees.
 ERCnet measures branches by both branch-by-branch (BXB) and root-to-tip (R2T) methods.
 This directory also contains the normalized branch lengths, in which each branch length is normalized by the genome-wide average branch legth for that particular branch.

-**ERC_analyses steps:**

 - `ERC_results/`: This directory contains the results of the all-by-all ERC analysis.
 This folder will contain seperate ERC results for BXB vs R2T (depending on user selection).
 See below for the description of the column headers in the ERC_results tsv file.
 This directory will also contain a subdirectory, `Filtered_results/`, with a tsv file of 'ERC hits' (generated during Network_analyses.py).
    - Column headers in the ERC_results tsv file
       - **GeneA_HOG**: HOG id for 'gene A' (note gene A vs B are abirary terms to denote the two genes being compared in the pairwise ERC comparison)